inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 Now, you should be able to access this in your browser at the address:
 - `localhost/phpMyAdmin`

-Login the first time with the same user you created in "MySQL via command line" above
+Login the first time with the same user you create in "MySQL via command line" (below)

 ---